AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/09_Business.rst

 domain maintain source code over decades, providing healthy funding foundation for Ada-based technologies.

-AdaCore being the author of this booklet, it's difficult for us to be fair in our description of other Ada compilation technologies.
+AdaCore being the author of this course, it's difficult for us to be fair in our description of other Ada compilation technologies.
 We will leave to the readers the responsibility of forging their own opinion.
 If they present a credible alternative to the GNAT compiler, then this whole section can be